muratkeremozcan/pizza-api/README.md

 function updateOrder(orderId, options) {
   console.log("Update an order", orderId);

-  getFlagValue("update-order").then((flagValue) => {
+  getLDFlagValue("update-order").then((flagValue) => {
     console.log("FEATURE FLAG VALUE IS:", flagValue);
   });

   // ... the rest of the handler code ...
 ```

-There is a key enabler for stateless testing in `getFlagValue` arguments; the second argument which is the user.
+There is a key enabler for stateless testing in `getLDFlagValue` arguments; the second argument which is the user.
 Recall how we switched to an `anonymous user` in the blog post [Effective Test Strategies for Front-end Applications using LaunchDarkly Feature Flags and Cypress.
 Part2: testing](https://dev.to/muratkeremozcan/effective-test-strategies-for-testing-front-end-applications-using-launchdarkly-feature-flags-and-cypress-part2-testing-2c72) and that caused a random localstorage variable to be created by LD upon visiting a web page in a UI application.
 Mirroring that idea on an API, we want the user to be randomized / anonymous on every invocation of the lambda.
 To make stateless testing easier later, we will leave the user argument out.
 The docs indicate the following:

 *@param `user` : The end user requesting the flag.
 The client will generate an analytics event to register this user with LaunchDarkly if the user does not already exist.*